Jean Goujon

 Other Sculptures by Goujon

-Monument to Louis de Brézé (c.1540, Cathedral, Rouen)
+Monument to Louis de Breze (c.1540, Cathedral, Rouen)

-Early in his career Goujon paid service to the past, and this can be seen in his monument to Louis de Brézé, which owes much to the traditional northern Flemish handling of architecture, details and figures.
-This is an equestrian statue and Brézé is depicted heroically astride a horse.
+Early in his career Goujon paid service to the past, and this can be seen in his monument to Louis de Breze, which owes much to the traditional northern Flemish handling of architecture, details and figures.
+This is an equestrian statue and Breze is depicted heroically astride a horse.

-The Seasons: Spring and Summer (1550-56, Hôtel Carnavalet, Paris).
+The Seasons: Spring and Summer (1550-56, Hotel Carnavalet, Paris).

-Goujon and his workshop decorated the court façade of the Hôtel Carnavalet with four bas-reliefs, spanning between five windows of the main floor.
+Goujon and his workshop decorated the court facade of the Hotel Carnavalet with four bas-reliefs, spanning between five windows of the main floor.
 They represent the Seasons: Spring (a young man), Summer (Ceres, goddess of the harvest), Autumn (Bacchus, god of wine and grape gathering) and Winter (an old woman).
 The complex folds in the drapery of his characters is characteristic of Goujon's style.

 Diane and the Stag (1550-54, Louvre, Paris)